 It sounds obvious, sure.
 But while you're growing your arches out, do you ever feel the need to pluck away strays?
 (Don't.)
 Did you hit a lull in growth around six months and think that's about as good as it's going to get?
-(It's not.)
+(It may not be.)
 In fact, a few Byrdie team members who have been growing out their brows for some time (including yours truly) found that they hit their real growth spurt a little after the one-year mark.
-Give it time, use a growth serum to help speed things along, and try not to tweeze at all—it'll bode better for eventual shaping (more on that in a minute).
+Give it time, use a growth serum to try to help speed things along, and try not to tweeze at all—it'll bode better for eventual shaping (more on that in a minute).

 Plus, after you've spent all that time growing out your brows, a professional will know best how to enhance your natural arch for the most face-flattering shape.